alttch/psrt/cluster.md

 # PubSubRT clusters

-* Clusters are supported by PSRT enterprise version only.
+* Clusters are supported with PSRT enterprise version only.

 * If you do not have valid PSRT enterprise license, please contact [Altertech](https://www.altertech.com/order/) for quotes and contract